Groundwork Technology Advisors

 Security and Compliance Readiness

-A practical review of your security and compliance posture against SOC 2, HIPAA, NIST, or other frameworks relevant to your industry.
-Delivered as a gap inventory with prioritized next steps.
+A practical review of your posture against SOC 2, HIPAA, or NIST requirements.
+Delivered as a gap inventory with a prioritized list of recommended next steps.

 Jon viewed cybersecurity, compliance, and risk management as core business functions rather than standalone IT activities, which meant security had real executive visibility in our organization.
 What stood out most was his ability to lead through complex compliance and risk initiatives while keeping leadership focused on outcomes instead of just meeting requirements.
 During periods of growth and operational change, he aligned executive leadership, technology teams, and security initiatives in a way that improved accountability, governance, and overall organizational maturity.
 He understood how to balance security requirements with operational realities, which made large initiatives far more achievable and sustainable.